 Deadline for application: January 6, 2019

 Join 338 young women from coast-to-coast-to-coast on unceded traditional Anishinaabe/Algonquin territory (Ottawa, Ontario) on Parliament Hill.
 Develop your leadership skills, meet other youth from across Turtle Island, and hear from outstanding women leaders from every sector, be a part of provincial/territorial events leading up to the national symposium.

 We will welcome Indigenous youth a day earlier than our regular programming to be a part of a one day event in which you can meet with your peers, learn from each other, and participate in activities hosted by our community partners.

 Come and have your voice heard!

 Apply starting October 10 for Daughters of the Vote and learn how the political process can empower and support you & your community

-In advancing the goals of reconciliation and honouring Nation-to-Nation relationships, Daughters of the Vote is working in partnership with Aboriginal Organizations and communities.
+In advancing the goals of reconciliation and honouring Nation-to-Nation relationships, Daughters of the Vote is working in partnership with Indigenous Organizations and communities.
 We honour and respect the richness and great diversity of First Nations, Inuit and Métis across Turtle Island.

 We invite you to join us to strengthen and build your leadership skills, and further develop an understanding how your voice in this process can make a difference for other Indigenous youth, create meaningful change in your community.